pwndd/iwry/README.md

 ./irwy.py <username> <channel>
 ```

 `<username>` is your username which will be used by default.
-By running the comnmand again with a different username, your username will change. `<channel>`
+By running the command again with a different username, your username will change. `<channel>` is the channel you want to join. (eg. channelname or #channelname)

 ### If there are any issues, i'll be sure to fix them asap.